lukemonahan/splunk_modinput_prometheus/README.md

 ### Federate server

 This configuration is to gather all metrics from a Prometheus server.
-The "match" string here matches all metrics, but you can learn more about how to configure metrics matching at: https://prometheus.io/docs/prometheus/latest/querying/basics/#instant-vector-selectors
+At least one valid "match" must be supplied.
+They are entered with comma separation in the Splunk configuration.
+The "match" string given here matches all metrics.
+You can learn more about how to configure metrics matching at: https://prometheus.io/docs/prometheus/latest/querying/basics/#instant-vector-selectors

 ```
 [prometheus://prom-server-1]